microsoft/onnxruntime/docs/python/on_device_training/overview.rst

 Overview
 =========

-Learning on the edge refers to the process of training a model on an edge device, such as mobile phones, embedded devices, gaming consoles, web browsers, etc. This is in contrast to training a model on a server or a cloud.
+`On-Device Training` refers to the process of training a model on an edge device, such as mobile phones, embedded devices, gaming consoles, web browsers, etc. This is in contrast to training a model on a server or a cloud.
 Training on the edge is useful when the data is sensitive and cannot be shared with a server or a cloud.
 It is also useful for the task of personalization where the model needs to be trained on the user's device.

 `onnxruntime-training` offers an easy way to efficiently train and infer a wide range of ONNX models on edge devices.
 The training process is divided into two phases: